Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Operads and Enveloping Algebras

 \section{Operads and Enveloping Algebras}

 Our goal in this section is to introduce the operads that play a central role in BV quantization and to construct a collection of functors between their \icats{} of algebras.
-To do so, we first explain what we mean by the \icat{} of algebras over a $k$-linear operad $\mathbf{O}$, as there is not yet available a theory of enriched $\infty$-operads.
+To do so, we first explain what we mean by the \icat{} of algebras over a $k$-linear operad $\mathbf{O}$ --- although notions of enriched \iopds{} have been introduced in \cite{enropd,symmseq}, their theory is not yet sufficiently developed for our purposes.
 Thus, the beginning of this section is devoted to higher-categorical machinery: we draw together results from the literature in order to \begin{enumerate} \item produce a model category $\Alg_{\mathbf{O}}(A)$ of $\mathbf{O}$-algebras in $\Mod(A)$, where $A$ is a commutative algebra in cochain complexes over $k$ and $\Mod(A)$ is a model category of $A$-modules, and then \item extract a simplicial category $\sAlg_{\mathbf{O}}(A)$ of $\mathbf{O}$-algebras in a simplicial category $\sMod(A)$ of $A$-modules, and finally \item provide an \icat{} $\AAlg_{\mathbf{O}}(A)$ of $\mathbf{O}$-algebras in the \icat{} $\MMod(A)$ of $A$-modules. \end{enumerate} With these tools available, we turn to our problem of interest.

 The main result of this section can then be summarized in the following commuting diagram of symmetric monoidal functors: